 While Eileen looks for work on the stage, Ruth, in desperation, takes her stories to the publisher of a once-renowned magazine now known for being boring and out-of-touch.
-She ends up leaving in a huff after a heated discussion with this stuffy man, but accidentally leaves her manuscript behind, and editor Robert Baker (Brian Aherne), who is looking to update the publication, finds himself intrigued by her stories.
+She ends up leaving in a huff after a heated discussion with this stuffy man, but accidentally leaves her manuscript behind.
+Editor Robert Baker (Brian Aherne), who is looking to update the publication, finds himself intrigued by her stories.

 The sisters continue in their plagued apartment as they struggle to make it big, and success, it seems, it always just around the corner.

 The movie was based on the popular Broadway play of the same name, which was inspired by a series of autobiographical articles written by Ruth McKenney for The New Yorker magazine.
 With the exception of some minor changes to meet Production Code standards (such as changing the profession or living situation of some neighbors), it was true to the play — even Russell’s performance matched the cynical and smart nature of the play’s star, Shirley Booth.